 When we tested the toothbrushes, we also tried out 9 different baby and toddler toothpastes, focusing mainly on taste and the safety of ingredients.
 We tasted them ourselves and tried them out on three little kids - one 10 month old infant, and the other two were toddlers (14 and 18 months).
 The baby toothpastes we reviewed ranged from colorful and fruity toothpastes with artificial colors and flavors, to all natural baby toothpastes that leave both your teeth and conscience clean!

-The Nuby Nubs baby banana toothbrush has been around for several years, and has improved considerably along the way.
+The Nuby Nubs baby banana toothbrush and teether toy has been around for several years, and has improved considerably along the way.
 Made right here in the USA, this baby banana toothbrush is made with soft silicone that is free of BPA, phthlalates, latex, and other allergens.
 There are a few stand-out points about this toothbrush.
 First, it can be used as a gum brush for stimulating the gums, tongue, and other areas of the mouth before the first teeth pop out.
-Second, it can be used as a first toothbrush that begins with a parent holding and using it, and then transition to an easy-to-hold toothbrush for babies about 10 months and up.
+Second, it can be used as a first toothbrush that begins with a parent holding and using it, and then transitions to an easy-to-hold toothbrush for babies about 10 months and up.
 Third, its awesome shape is super easy to hold and manipulate, and fun to look at!
 Fourth, we love how the soft silicone bristles cover the entire head of the toothbrush, not just one side.
 The other baby banana toothbrush we tested only has the silicone bristles on one side, like an adult toothbrush, but this one lets your baby gnaw on it while stimulating upper and lower gums simultaneously.
 And when you go to brush your baby's new teeth, it's super simple and you don't need to worry about orienting it the right way.
 Finally, we also like how there is basically a choking guard built in, with the "banana peels" sticking out nice and wide so there is very little risk of your baby sticking this too far into their mouth.
 Coming in at only about $7, the Nuby Nubs is surprisingly tough and long-lasting.
 It is also surprisingly small out of the box, making it easy for babies to get a good grip on it.
-Its small size makes it most appropriate for babies who are transitioning into their first teeth, and can be used as a stimulating teething toy, and then transition to a first toothbrush.
+Its small size makes it most appropriate for babies who are soon transitioning into their first teeth, and can be used as a stimulating teething toy, and then as a first toothbrush.
 Given its small size, it's probably less appropriate for growing toddlers over the age of about 18 months.
 Tongue brush, gum brush, teether, and first toothbrush all-in-one?
+And dishwasher friendly for cleaning?
 Count us in!
-After a few weeks of testing, we had no cons to report.
-No broken silicone bristles at this point, and we simply throw it in the top dishwasher rack for cleaning.
-Easy peasy!
-Interested?
+Who else loves Interested?
 You can check out the Nuby Banana Toothbrushes here!

 For babies who love their Sophie Le Giraffe teething toy, or just love giraffes in general (who doesn't!?), then this will be a welcome addition to their morning and bedtime routines!
 With its long neck, brown spots, and legs it can actually stand on, this is one of the cutest baby toothbrushes available.
 Out of the package, we loved the overall size and the softness of its real nylon brush bristles.
 Ideal for toddlers about 16-18+ months, the soft bristles really get the job done to clean those pearly whites in a serious way!
 While we were expecting a soft silicone-style body, the giraffe is a relatively firm plastic, which is actually good because it makes it stand on its own and also prevents it from collecting dust, hair, and other grime that silicone tends to collect.
 It also makes it possible to really clean your teeth with some decent pressure and angulation that can reach all the little nooks and crannies in the mouth.
 The handle is easy for small toddler hands to grip, and we liked how clean it stays due to its standing-upright capability.
 No more resting the toothbrush down on the sink and feeling like you need to clean it every day before use!
 We found the bristles to be sensitive, soft, and effective, and the entire brush to be durable and lightweight.
 Overall, it's a great toddler toothbrush that is not only effective but also totally adorable.
 Coming in at only about $4, it's a great deal for an awesome toothbrush.
 Expect it to last about 3 month or so with daily use (hopefully at least twice a day!).
 Interested?
 You can check out the Dr. Brown's Giraffe Toothbrushes here!